darkphantom-gamer/python-face-recognition/README.md

       pip install -r requirements.txt

-If u encounter error then u need to install dilb..
+#If u encounter error then u need to install dilb..
 HOW?

- I did all the work so u dont have to :)
+ #I did all the work so u dont have to 😊

 navigate to Dilb_windows folder and in the top bar type powershell so a new window will appear